brgaguilherme/brgaguilherme/README.md

 ## # Hello, I'm Guilherme Braga 👋

-I am an Information Technology student, starting my journey as a software developer.
+I am an Technology student, starting my journey as a software developer.
 On this page, I share my projects, studies, and learning experiences in **Python** and soon **Java**.

 ---